Amity University | B.Sc Admissions 2025

 A: His/her share of Goodwill

-B: Good will of the firm
+B: Goodwill of the firm

-C: Share of Good will of Remaining Partners
+C: Share of Good Will of Remaining Partners

 Correct option: A

-the retiring partner’s share of goodwill.
+The retiring partner’s share of goodwill.
 Journal entry will be:

 JOURNAL ENTRY